worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 #### Method 1: Re-clone

-###### Method 1: Important - read first
+##### M1: Important - read first

 **Important**: When using this method you will lose anything not committed to GitHub.com.
-If you are not sure this is ok in your case, use method 2.
+If you are unsure if that is acceptable in your case, use method 2.
 Content that **will be lost** when using this method includes:
-* Edits yet to _both_ be committed and pushed to GitHub.com
+* Edits not yet first committed and then also pushed to GitHub.com
 * Any files ignored in your `.gitignore` file
-* Empty folders
+* Empty folders or folders with only ignored files

-This method can be used to change the location of the clone in these cases:
+Example of cases this method is appropriate to move clones on your computer includes:

-* Immediately after the clone was first cloned before any work is done
+* Immediately after the clone was first cloned before any work has been done
-* Open source tools you are using but not contributing to, and other repositories you never make any edits to.
-* Many other cases where you need to decide yourself if this method is appropriate
+* A clone of a repository you never make any edits to, such as an open source tool you use in your code without editing it first

-###### Method 1: How to move the clone
+##### M1: How to move the clone

 In this method you simply delete the clone and clone the repository again.
 When deleting the clone it is important that you delete the full folder.